 - Runners are responsible for knowing the route.
 This is especially important during leg nine and ten.
 While we mark the course clearly, the trails are still open to the public and markers can be accidentally moved or broken by other users.
 Maps are provided to team captains in their race bags and are also available for review at the beginning of leg nine and ten.

 - After dropping your leg 9 runner (and picking up your leg 8 runner) please proceed directly to the Nakiska parking lot.
 No parking will be permitted at the Ribbon Creek Day Use Area or the Kovach Pond Day Use Area unless directed by parking officials.
 Stopping along the Nakiska/Kananaskis Village access road is also prohibited.

 - To ensure that the race can be completed within daylight hours, two forced starts will occur.
-Details of the forced starts will be provided at the team captain’s meetings in May.
+Please see the race guide for details of the forced start.

 - Any team observed with open liquor on the course will be subjected to immediate disqualification and will be reported to the RCMP.

 - Out of respect for the commitment of the K-100 volunteers, absolutely no physical or verbal abuse will be tolerated.
 Any such behaviour will result in a 20 minute time penalty being assessed against the team.
 In addition, the offending individual (or their whole team) may be disqualified at the discretion of the race director.

 - Pets must remain on leash at all times.